-Throughout the years, Sitges hosts many events that attract people from all over the world.
-The most famous ones are the Sitges Film Festival – a Catalan film festival that was founded in 1967 – and Carnival, the religious holiday that attracts over 250,000 people during its week.
-Since 2006, also the Gay Pride to encourage the rights of LGBT community is organized here.
+Throughout the year, Sitges hosts many events that attract people from all over the world.
+The most famous ones are the Sitges Film Festival – a Catalan film festival that has its foundation in 1967 – and Carnival, the religious holiday that attracts over 250,000 people during its week.

 With large avenues and narrow streets, Sitges is a charming small town.
 Some streets in the center of the village have exclusive pedestrian and bike access, making a perfect location for a walking tour.
-To get around the city the easiest way is to walk, since its dimension allows it.
-Walk on the Passeig Maritim promenade and enjoy the view on the historical city and the light breeze from the sea.
-For further points like the Playa del Muerto, make your way with a taxi.
+To get around the city the easiest way is to walk, since its dimension allows it; and for further points like the Playa del Muerto, to make your way with a taxi.
 Sitges disposes of a train station with straight trains to and from Barcelona, which makes it accessible for a day trip during your stay in the Catalan capital.